 Why manga is cheaper.

-As a comic store owner of two years, one of the questions I get asked the most is why manga is so much cheaper than American comics.
+As a former comic store owner, one of the questions I get asked the most is why manga is so much cheaper than American comics.

 I'll preface this by saying I have done absolutely zero actual research into this answer.
 I've just used some common sense.